 The data in this work is collected from Twitter via Twitter Stream API\footnote{ \url{https://developer.twitter.com/en/docs/twitter-api}} using keywords associated with COVID-19 (e.g. covid and covid-19, the complete list is in Table \ref{tab:keyword}).
 The data was collected from March 2020 to July 2021, and we collected a total of 242,823,999 tweets.
 However, we only considered the source tweets for analysis and therefore excluded retweets and replies, resulting in 6,691,181 remaining source tweets that were used in this study.

-Our approach for detecting misinformation is based on evidence-based classification, adapted from \citet{jiang2021categorising}.
-We used a coarse-grained BERT pairwise classification model that takes two inputs: 1) a verified misinformation claim from a professional fact-checker and 2) the tweet text to be classified.
-The classifier predicts whether the tweet text belongs to one of three classes: a) Misinformation, b) Debunk, or c) Irrelevant.
+Our approach for detecting misinformation is based on evidence-based classification, adapted from \citet{jiang2021categorising} \footnote{We used a coarse-grained BERT pairwise classification model}.
+The classifier is trained through a pairwise approach that similar to BERT next sentence prediction \citet{devlin2019bert}.
+The input pairs consist: 1) \textbf{Claim:} a verified misinformation claim from a professional fact-checker and 2) \textbf{Tweet:} the text of the tweet to be classified.
+Please note the classification process solely relies on the tweet text for categorisation, and does \textbf{not} utilise any additional contextual information, such as quoted text, images, or external web pages referenced within the tweet.
+The classifier predicts whether the tweet text belongs to one of three classes: a) \textbf{Misinformation}, b) \textbf{Debunk}, or c) \textbf{Irrelevant}.
 We have enhanced the original model by adding two additional steps: 1) Data enrichment and 2) Results filtering to improve classification accuracy.
 We describe these steps in detail in Section `Data Enrichment' and Section `Misinformation Detection'.